SudhirSingh407337/Iris_Flower_Classification/README.md

-# Iris Flower Classification
+# 🌸 Iris Flower Classification

-## Project Overview
+## 📌 Project Overview
-This project demonstrates how to classify iris flowers based on their sepal and petal measurements using machine learning techniques.
-The main focus is on feature engineering approaches including one-hot encoding, polynomial feature generation, and feature scaling to improve classification performance.
+This project demonstrates how to **classify iris flowers** based on their **sepal and petal measurements** using machine learning techniques.

+- 🛠 **Feature Engineering** – applied techniques such as one-hot encoding, polynomial feature generation, and feature scaling
+- 🤖 **Machine Learning** – trained classification models to distinguish between different iris species
+- 🎯 **Goal** – improve prediction performance and understand how feature transformations impact model accuracy

 ## Dataset
 The classic Iris dataset contains 150 samples of iris flowers, each with four features: